 We wanted to make this amazing day of on-farm fun accessible to everyone.
 So, in 2017 we launched the first annual Bus the Barns to provide a non-cycling option.
-As a Bus the Barns rider, you get to enjoy the same farm tours, gourmet local food, and live music, plus special on-farm activities designed just for you!
+As a Bus the Barns rider, you get to enjoy the same farm tours, gourmet local food and beverage, and live music, plus special on-farm activities designed just for you!
 Join us as we bike and bus to ensure food for every family.

 Call FairShare at (608) 226-0300 or email email@example.com.